Greetings

 Quantum optical and spin state control project

-Our project focuses on the precise control and structural analysis of quantum states in semiconductor heterostructures and spin-related complex defects using advanced optical and electrical detection techniques.
-We are also developing new materials and verifying their spin and quantum-related functionalities in order to establish the fundamental technologies necessary for the next generation quantum information society.
+This project focuses on the precise control and structural analysis of quantum states in semiconductor heterostructures and spin-related complex defects using advanced optical and electrical detection techniques.
+We are also developing new materials and verifying their spin and quantum-related functionalities in order to establish the fundamental technologies necessary for the next generation of information technology using quantum communication.

 Quantum materials theory project